 Teach the Back Up On the Ground

-For horses that are manageable, this is an easy method.
-It involves pressing your hand into the more sensitive areas of the horse’s chest (or adding knot pressure on his nose from the halter) to get him to move away.
+For horses that are manageable (and particularly for fairly sensitive horses), direct pressure is often an easy method.
+It involves pressing your hand into the more sensitive areas of the horse’s chest (picture above) to get him to move away backward.

 The goal of this method is to use minimal signal at the halter (or even no lead) to back the horse up – step after step.
-The colt to the left is being trained to respond to just a finger-wag.
+This 17 month old colt is being trained to respond to just a finger-wag.
 It starts with a halter-jiggle cue that turns into just a finger.

-I start several feet away from him, facing him with a loose lead.
-Leaning ever-so-slightly forward, I move my lead-hand up where I can get enough energy to jiggle the lead with my wrist back and forth, sending a small ripple of energy down the rope to the halter snap.
+I start approximately 10 feet away from him, facing him at the end of a loose lead.
+Leaning ever-so-slightly forward.
+I hold my lead in my cueing hand where I can get enough energy to jiggle the lead with my wrist back and forth, sending a small ripple of energy down the rope to the halter snap.
 When the energy hits the snap, it snaps the lead in such a way that it jiggles the halter.
 Jiggle.
 Jiggle.
 Jiggle.

-Jiggle the clip of the lead, rhythmically – like ringing a bell.
-Many horses, feeling the unfamiliar jiggle will automatically move their heads up and take a step back.
+Jiggle the clip of the lead, rhythmically – like ringing a bell. back-forth, back-forth, back-forth.
+Many horses, feeling the unfamiliar jiggle, will automatically move their heads up and then take a step back.